minnocci/books/README.md

 # Demo

-Demo is available at http://books.herokuapp.com
+Demo is available at http://books.herokuapp.com (dev mode)

 # How can this go further?